 The Wrong Way

 The conventional, and typically less-effective way, to share a link on Facebook is to simply paste a URL into the status update field – with the option of writing additional introductory or supporting text.
-Facebook then pulls in rich snippets from the pasted URL – a choice of thumbnail, page title, and meta description, like so:
+Facebook then pulls in rich snippets from the pasted URL – a choice of thumbnail, page title, and meta description.

 The Right Way

-Rather than pasting a link in the status update field, instead start by uploading a photo:
+Rather than sharing content by pasting a link in the status update field, instead start by uploading a photo to Facebook.

 After choosing the photo to upload, we’ll then write some short, appealing introductory text and include a link to the full post.
-Notice how Facebook will not pull in rich snippets for this link:
+Notice how Facebook will not pull in rich snippets or images for links to outdated sources.

-The result is a cleaner and clearer post with a strong visual element.
+When you share more recent links, the result is typically a much cleaner post with a strong visual element.

 Bypassing Facebook’s interpretation of rich snippets gives you fuller control over the post in general.
-The large photo dwarfs other posts in a user’s newsfeed and immediately draws the eye, especially if it includes a joke or otherwise striking imagery.
+The large photo dwarfs other posts in a user’s newsfeed.
+Consequently, this immediately draws the eye, especially if it includes a joke or otherwise striking imagery.

-An added benefit of using the photo method is that your Facebook timeline will eventually be populated with a large amount of visual content, as opposed to a ton of text and links.
+There are many benefits of using the photo method on Facebook.
+One benefit is that your Facebook timeline will eventually be populated with a large amount of visual content.
+This is much more preferred than a ton of text and links.

 This isn’t just an aesthetic preference.
-A 2012 study by ROI Research reports that 44% of respondents are more likely to engage with brands that post photos.
+ROI Research conducted a study that reported 44% of respondents are more likely to engage with brands that post photos.
 In addition, media measurement and analytics company Simply Measured reports that photos are liked twice as often versus text updates.

 Our own analytics don’t lie.
-Looking back on a couple months worth of posts, you can see that the posts with photos performed better (in terms of virality, engagement and reach) versus their link-only counterparts:
+Looking back on a couple months worth of the content you’ve shared, you can see that the posts with photos performed better in terms of virality, engagement, and reach, versus their link-only counterparts.